-Implementation of the CASA Compact will require bills to be passed in Sacramento, it will require leadership from our new governor Gavin Newsom, it will require regional ballot measure campaigns in 2020

-"We must compromise, break down silos, and set aside differences for the greater good of the Bay Area."
-MICHAEL COVARRUBIAS and the years beyond, it will require changes in transportation and housing policy-making at both ABAG and MTC, and it will require every local government in the Bay Area to do their part.
+Implementation of the CASA Compact will require bills to be passed in Sacramento, it will require leadership from our new governor Gavin Newsom, it will require regional ballot measure campaigns in 2020 and the years beyond, it will require changes in transportation and housing policy-making at both ABAG and MTC, and it will require every local government in the Bay Area to do their part.

 It is a commonplace to say problems that have been decades in the making can't be solved overnight.
 But we can't afford to take our time in confronting the Bay Area's housing crisis.
 We need to make significant progress in the next 3-5 years.

 The CASA Compact is detailed, comprehensive, and actionable.
 Yet, the region's housing challenge really boils down to a simple, quite personal question: shouldn't our region be able to grow and prosper while also ensuring that our kids and grandkids can live as adults in the neighborhoods where they grew up?